Symmetric product (topology): Simplicial and CW structure

 SP(X) inherits certain structures of X: For a simplicial complex X, one can also install a simplicial structure on X^{n} such that each n-permutation is either the identity on a simplex or a homeomorphism from one simplex to another.
 This means that one gets a simplicial structure on SP^{n}(X).
 Furthermore, SP^{n}(X) is also a subsimplex of SP^{n+1}(X) if the basepoint e ∈ X is a vertex, meaning that SP(X) inherits a simplicial structure in this case as well.
-However, one should note that X^{n} and SP^{n}(X) do not need to have the weak topology if X has uncountably many simplices.
+However, X^{n} and SP^{n}(X) do not need to have the weak topology if X has uncountably many simplices.
 An analogous statement can be made if X is a CW complex.
 Nevertheless, it is still possible to equip SP(X) with the structure of a CW complex such that both topologies have the same compact sets if X is an arbitrary simplicial complex.
 So the distinction between the two topologies will not cause any differences for purposes of homotopy, e.g.